kwabenasapong/openpldoc/manual/source/web_remote.rst

     projector screen.
 Clicking on an item in the Service Manager will automatically show the item on the screen.

-    |web_remote_show| If your screen is blanked, clicking on this button will
+    |web_remote_show| If the screen is blanked, clicking on this button will
-    unblank your display.
+    unblank the display.

     |web_remote_previous| This button will move you upward in the Service
     Manager and Slide Controller.